utsavdutta/ArtificialNeuralNetworks-Customer-Churn-problem-/README.md

 # CustomerChurnModelling_ANN
-Customer churn prediction using Artificial Neural Networks for classification
+Customer churn prediction using classification with Artificial Neural Network

+To test the model use Google Colaboratory, or "Colab" for short, which allows you to write and execute Python in your browser.